FairWell-dev/FairWell/README.md

 Recall that bias can occur in the data even prior to training a model.
 To simplfy the assessment process, we first bin the continuous features into binary categories based on their average values.
 For example, "Unemployment Rate".

+The binned dataset is then uploaded onto the FairWell Data Fairness Assessment page where all features were evaluated based on the Class Imbalance and Jensen-Shannon Divergence metrics for fairness.
+The features with high Class Imbalance and Jensen-Shannon Divergence were selected and pre-processing fairness mitigation is done on these features (details covered in Fairness Mitigation section below).

 ### Modelling with PyTorch